The 7 UK cities being considered to host Eurovision 2023 have just been announced

 It was announced in July that the UK would host the event in ukraine’s honour, with Martin Österdahl, the Eurovision executive supervisor, stating: “We’re exceptionally grateful that the BBC has accepted to stage the Eurovision Song Contest in the UK in 2023.

-Ukraine won the contest in May after receiving overwhelming support in the public vote.
+Kalush Orchestra won the contest for Ukraine in May after receiving overwhelming support in the public vote.
 The UK’s entry, Sam Ryder, came in second place.

+Shortly after the country’s victory, Ukrainian president Volodymyr Zelensky said in a Facebook post: “Our courage impresses the world, our music conquers Europe!
+Next year Ukraine will host Eurovision!
+For the third time in its history.
+And I believe – not for the last time.”

+Since then, though, Eurovision’s governing board, the Reference Group, concluded that “given the current circumstances, the security and operational guarantees required for a broadcaster to host, organise and produce the Eurovision Song Contest under the ESC Rules cannot be fulfilled”.

 Register for free to continue reading